bullet-db/bullet-db.github.io/docs/backend/storm-architecture.md

 !!! note "Loop back"

     We have not mentioned the loop components or the replay bolts.
 These are mainly used to perform house-keeping within the topology or if you have configured storage/replay.
 For instance, there is a Rate Limit concept in the Bullet core libraries that if violated in any instance of the query being executed, should cause the query to be killed.
-Wherever this error originates, it will trickle to the Loop bolt and be looped back through the PubSub, through the Query Spout and sent to all components that know about the query.
+Wherever this error originates, it will trickle to the Loop bolt and be looped back through the PubSub, through the Query spout and sent to all components that know about the query.
 These components will then kill the query as well.
 We call this a loop because strictly speaking, the topology is a Directed Acyclic Graph and we violate it by making a loop.
 These are also used to deliver external signals such as killing a query etc from the API or the UI.
 If you disable windows entirely, the Loop bolt will not be wired up when you launch your Bullet topology.

 ## Scalability

 The topology set up this way scales horizontally and has some nice properties:

   * If you want to scale for processing more data but the same amount of queries, you only need to scale the components that read your data (the spout reading the data or your custom topology) and the Filter bolts.
-  * If you want to scale for more queries but the same amount of data, you generally need to scale up the Filter Bolts.
+  * If you want to scale for more queries but the same amount of data, you generally need to scale up the Filter bolts.
 If you need it, you can scale the Query spouts, Join bolts, Loop bolts and Result bolts.
 You should ensure that your PubSub layer (if you're using the Storm DRPC PubSub layer, then this is the number of DRPC servers in your Storm cluster) can handle the volume of queries and results being sent through it.
 These components generally have low parallelisms compared to your data processing components since the data volume is generally much higher than your query volume, so this is generally not needed.

 See [Scaling for more Queries](storm-performance.md#test-7-scaling-for-more-queries) and [Scaling for more Data](storm-performance.md#test-6-scaling-for-more-data) for more details.